 2.3.
 Can I be co-author of another abstract?

-Yes, you can be co-author of 1 more abstract, but please remember that you can only present 1 contribution at the conference.
+Yes, you there are no limitation for co-authoring, but please remember that you can only present 1 contribution at the conference.

 2.4.
 I am considering to submit an abstract for a Semi-Plenary.
 What is the chance of being selected?